comunica/Article-ISWC2023-SolidQuery/content/conclusions.md

 In that context, it was assumed that [_"we should never expect complete results"_](cite:cites linktraversalsparql), because of the openness and distributed nature of the Web.
-However, when applying LTQP to specific decentralized environments such as Solid, this limitation does not hold anymore, since there are additional assumptions that we can make use of during query execution.
+However, when applying LTQP to specific decentralized environments such as Solid, this limitation does not hold anymore,
+<span class="comment" data-author="RV">Yes, so that was actually the elephant in the room for me.
+How do we connect this for the reader to the fact that we are not able to reach 100% accuracy?</span>
+since there are additional assumptions that we can make use of during query execution.
 For instance, the ability to close the world around Solid vaults, and the data discovery techniques that Solid vaults provide,